-If you are planning to apply for a UK Spouse Visa in the near future, one of the key eligibility criteria you will need to meet is that your relationship with your spouse or partner is genuine and subsisting.
+If you applying for a UK Spouse Visa , one of the key eligibility criteria you will need to meet is that your relationship with your spouse or partner is genuine and subsisting.
 ‘Genuine’ means your relationship is real and not sham, in other words, it was not formed solely for the purposes of getting a UK Spouse Visa under false pretences.
 ‘Subsisting’ means your relationship is ongoing at the time of the application, and you and your partner intend to continue your life together once you have your Spouse Visa.

-- Are in a civil partnership or marriage that is recognised in the UK
+- Are in a civil partnership or marriage that is recognised in the UK, or

-- Have been living together (cohabited) in a relationship for at least two years when you apply
+- Have been living together (cohabited) in a relationship for at least two years when you apply, or

 - Have shared financial responsibilities